Find a Solution That Grants Peace of Mind Schedule a Meeting

 Bankruptcy Trustee

-A bankruptcy trustee is an individual appointed by the bankruptcy court to oversee the case and administer the debtor's estate.
-The bankruptcy trustee is responsible for identifying and selling non-exempt assets.
+A bankruptcy trustee is an individual appointed by the Bankruptcy Court to oversee the case and administer the debtor's estate.
+A Chapter 7 bankruptcy trustee is responsible for identifying and selling non-exempt assets.
 The proceeds are then distributed to creditors according to the priority of their claims.

 Exempt Property

-Exempt property refers to assets that a debtor is allowed to keep during bankruptcy.
-While these exemptions vary by state, New Jersey bankruptcy exemptions follow 11 U.S. Code 522 and include items such as a primary residence, vehicle, and personal belongings depending on the type of bankruptcy being filed (See article in this website entitled "Bankruptcy Exemptions)".
+Exempt property refers to equity in various categories of assets that a debtor is allowed to keep during bankruptcy.
+While these exemptions vary by state, New Jersey bankruptcy exemptions follow the Federal Exemptions, 11 U.S. Code 522, and include items, categories of assets, such as a primary residence, vehicle, and personal belongings, depending on the type of bankruptcy being filed (See article in this website entitled "Bankruptcy Exemptions)".

 Understanding what property is exempt is crucial so that debtors can protect essential assets while going through the bankruptcy process.